 Chissell served in important roles in both of these groups.
 She was an officer in the PWSC, as well as a member of the Dubois Circle’s Executive Committee from 1921 to 1935, and its Executive Secretary from 1930 to 1940.
 She also dedicated her time to serving with the Women’s Cooperative Civic League, which organized grassroots efforts to bring about change by spreading awareness about a variety of issues affecting Baltimore.
 They did this mainly by handing out pamphlets and organizing committee fundraisers to get Baltimoreans interested and involved in supporting their cause.
-Perhaps their most well-known fundraiser is the Flower Mart, Baltimore’s oldest free public festival dating back to 1911.
+They also organized a flower mart in West Baltimore.
 Chissell served as the chair of the Flower Mart committee in the 1930s, as well as of the indoor flower show committee.
 She was a networker and a prominent member in her community.
 Because of this, she had connections with many other important African American women’s rights activists.
 She would even invite Hawkins, Young, and other activists to her house for meetings and organizing events.

 Once the 19th Amendment was adopted into the Constitution in 1920 securing a woman’s right to vote, Chissell continued to be an advocate for other fundamental women’s issues.
 For instance, she wrote a weekly column in the Afro-American called “A Primer for Women Voters.”
 The column focused on giving advice and answering questions about voting for women of color.
 She was also involved with the Women’s Auxiliary of the Baltimore Urban League, serving as its president in 1936.
 During Chissell’s time as president, the Women’s Auxiliary focused heavily on getting white women involved with combating racial inequity.
 Her involvement with many different activist groups led the Afro-American to describe her as a “go-getter” in 1931.